A Homeowner's Guide to the Roof Tax Credit

 Once you’ve found a roofing material you love, the next step is to confirm it meets the specific requirements for the federal tax credit.
 It’s not enough for a product to be marketed as “cool” or “energy-efficient.”
 You need to do a little digging to ensure it has the right certifications and performance ratings.
 Think of it as gathering your evidence before you file.
 Luckily, there are a few straightforward ways to verify that your new roofing solution is eligible, so you can move forward with confidence and get the savings you deserve.

-Check the Manufacturer's Specs
+Start with the Manufacturer's Specs

 The first place to look for information is directly on the product packaging or the manufacturer’s website.
 Look for a technical data sheet or product specifications document.
 This will list the shingle’s solar reflectance value.
 It’s important to understand how the shingles perform in different seasons, as a highly reflective roof can sometimes increase your heating needs in the winter by reflecting sunlight that would otherwise warm your home.
 The manufacturer’s documentation provides all the details you need to make an informed decision and confirm the product’s eligibility based on official cool roof performance metrics.

-Verify the ENERGY STAR Label
+Look for the ENERGY STAR Label

 The easiest way to know if your shingles qualify is to look for the ENERGY STAR label.
 This certification is a clear signal that the product meets strict energy efficiency guidelines set by the U.S. Environmental Protection Agency.
 According to ENERGY STAR, certified cool roofs are proven to keep buildings cooler on hot days, which improves indoor comfort and reduces air conditioning costs.
 When you see this label, you can feel confident that the shingles are designed for high performance and are eligible for the tax credit, taking much of the guesswork out of the process.